htruong/htruong.github.io/hackable.md

 ### The rest and resources

 - Other Arduinos, esp. the Arduino Micro: They are just as good.
-- Teensy: Good and small, but nothing impressive.
+- Teensy: Good and small.
 - Expressif ESP32: Designed to be good, but not as crazy of a hack as ESP8266 was.
-- Raspberry Pi Zero: Good choice if you want a cheap device that does something.
+- Raspberry Pi Zero W: Good choice if you want a cheap Raspberry Pi.
 - [HC-05 and HC-06 Bluetooth modules](https://www.youtube.com/watch?v=BBqsVKMYz1I).
 - **Where to learn more**: Hackaday, eevblog, [reddit](http://reddit.com/r/raspberry_pi)